WanderingAlgebra/TRACER-Typed-Repair-Agent-with-Compiler-validated-Example-Retrieval/README.md

 - **18 frozen problems × 3 experimental conditions**, with a published real-provider pilot containing 56 per-round records and 54 successful proof files.
 - **An end-to-end workflow** covering a single-problem CLI, local HTTP API, batch evaluation, manual review, report validation, and sanitized export.

-For project background, see [SJTU AI4Math Summer School 2026](https://sjtu-ai4math.github.io/summer-school/2026/).
 These artifact counts are not evidence of general theorem-proving ability or superior performance; experimental limitations are discussed below.

 Both README versions provide a full overview and runnable examples.
 Most linked detailed guides are currently in Chinese.